How to View Gartner’s Financial Bias in Favor of Large Vendors

 • Gartner’s content clearly shows a significant vendor bias.

 In 2006, InformationWeek wrote an article titled The Credibility of Analysts.
-In this article, IW brought up a fascinating point about Gartner and the overall analyst community.
+IW brought up a fascinating point about Gartner and the overall analyst community in this article.

 “Research firm executives are well aware of the questions being raised about their business models, but don’t expect changes to be fast or wide-sweeping.
 The financial stakes are too high — and the incentives for change aren’t compelling enough.”

 Yes, research firms make great money.
-While some may question the absolute lack of transparency in the IT analyst industry, companies keep buying these biased reports that fail to mention where the funding from vendors comes from.
+While some may question the absolute lack of transparency in the IT analyst industry, companies keep buying these biased reports that fail to mention where vendor funding comes from.
 You will learn that since few people are complaining, Gartner can conclude there is no reason to follow any standard research rules.

 Our References for This Article